Cordeltadigital/react-forms/README.md

 ### Deep Object Structures

-Simple dotted notation can be used to create deep object structures, and using `type="number"` or adding a `numeric` prop will coerce the provided value to a Number type:
+Simple dotted notation can be used to create deep object structures:

 ```jsx
 <Form>